Registration

 4️⃣ Verifying the registration on the server

 To verify it server side, call the verifyRegistration(...) function.
-While registration is basically "thrust on first use", some basic checks are necessary.
+While registration is basically "trust on first use", some basic checks are necessary.
 The most important one is to check if it matches the expected challenge used when initiating the registration procedure, and if the origin is the expected one.

 import { server } from '@passwordless-id/webauthn'